ManishSnowflakes/house-price-prediction/README.md

+Here is the updated version of your GitHub README file, incorporating Docker and Kubernetes deployment details:

+---

 # **House Price Prediction Model**

 ## **Overview**

-I build the **House Price Prediction Model** machine learning project aimed at accurately predicting house prices based on essential real estate features with real world data.
-Leveraging advanced regression techniques and a dataset from 7 Indian cities, this project demonstrates end-to-end implementation, from data preprocessing to deployment using Flask and Docker.
+I built the **House Price Prediction Model**, a machine learning project aimed at accurately predicting house prices based on essential real estate features with real-world data.
+Leveraging advanced regression techniques and a dataset from 7 Indian cities, this project demonstrates end-to-end implementation, from data preprocessing to deployment using Flask, Docker, and Kubernetes.

-By analyzing and comparing multiple models, optimizing hyperparameters, and deploying the best-performing model, this project provides me the practical insights into building and deploying machine learning models in the real estate domain with real world dataset.
+By analyzing and comparing multiple models, optimizing hyperparameters, and deploying the best-performing model, this project provides practical insights into building and deploying machine learning models in the real estate domain with real-world datasets.

 ---